Cancer of the larynx

 Your cancer team will recommend what they think is the best treatment option, but the final decision will be yours.

 Before visiting hospital to discuss your treatment options, you may find it useful to write a list of questions you'd like to ask your care team.
-For example, you may want to find out the advantages and disadvantages of particular treatments.

 Your treatment plan